JoshWilde/WheresLensy/README.md

 ![HappyMoment](https://github.com/JoshWilde/WheresLensy/blob/main/NAM/Fua7.gif)

 I have tried to expand on Naberrie by training multiple Mask R-CNNs to identify gravitational lenses.
 Three of these models (MRC-95, MRC-99, MRC-995) only classify gravitational lenses and the difference between these models are the threshold value used to create the target mask from the target image.
+The other model is MRC-3 which includes the possibility to classify objects as non-lenses.
+The idea behind this was that by learning what a non-lens looks like it could help th model perform better at finding gravitational lenses.
 ![Mask_RCNN](https://github.com/JoshWilde/WheresLensy/blob/main/NAM/Input_Data_1.png)
 What we can see in the image above is the input image on the left, the lens light in the middle, and the mask of each object on the right.
+The gravitational lens is shown in cyan, the lensing galaxy is shown in red, and any other colour is an additiational galaxy in the image.
+These galaxies were added to prevent the model from learning to add lenses around all the galaxies in the test set.

 What's next?
 I need to improve on these results by creating a mask of the image artefacts explicitly.
 This should hopefully prevent the highest scoring images from being artefacts.
 I believe the reconstructed lens image and the prediction value have a correlation that could help reduce the number of false positives.